Best Tactical Shotguns in 2023: Stay Ready

 History

-Mossberg introduced the Model 500 pump-action shotgun in 1961 and, while it is a great gun, it just could not pass a military selection test in the early 1980s to replace some of Uncle Sam’s old combat scatterguns dating back to World War II and Vietnam.
+Mossberg introduced the Model 500 pump-action shotgun in 1961.
+Although it’s a great gun, it couldn’t pass a military selection test in the early 1980s, which aimed to replace some of Uncle Sam’s older combat scatterguns from World War II and Vietnam.

 Beefing up the design, Mossberg introduced the improved Model 590 in 1987 and it proved a hit.